 Keep stress levels to a minimum.
 Try not to let certain things bother you to the point you lay awake at night and dwell on it.
 Use exercise to relieve stress, and another way to relieve stress for me is to go fishing.
 I do know when I am on the water nothing else matters but landing that fish.

-Stay in touch with your body, in other words know your blood pressure and cholesterol, have it checked at least every three month, if you are on medication.
-For all of us guys know your PSA reading to combat prostrate cancer.
+Stay in touch with your body, in other words, know your blood pressure and cholesterol, have it checked at least every three months if you are on medication.
+For all of us guys know your PSA reading to combat prostate cancer.
 I had a brother to die of Colin Cancer, some years ago so I make it a point to have a colonoscopy once every five years.
 Take a baby aspirin once a day, because this can help prevent a heart attack and stroke.

 Make sure you get enough sleep.
 Some individuals don’t require as much sleep as others, for me 8 hours is plenty to keep me going strong the next day.

 As I told you my wife and I break the rules sometimes when we are eating out and on a trip.
-I know that living healthy is harder to do if your wife and you as a husband are not willing to following a healthy life style.
-My wife has been a big reason I have stuck to this plan because she cooks healthy meals and we both to the gym together.
-In other words we have each other as a support person.
-I guess I could say I have been blessed with a great lady, who is not only my wife, but my best friend.
+I know that living healthy is harder to do if your wife and you as a husband are not willing to follow a healthy lifestyle.
+My wife has been a big reason I have stuck to this plan because she cooks healthy meals and we both go to the gym together.
+In other words, we have each other as a support person.
+I guess I could say I have been blessed with a great lady, who is not only my wife but my best friend.
 Feel free to add your own suggestions for living healthy.